ptripa0/api-qa-challenge-ptr-main/README.md

 Software technology stack:
 PHP 8.0.9 with PCOV 1.0.9,
 PHPUnit 9.5.6,
-Docker containers (PHP, Composer),
+Docker containers,
 GitHub Actions

-Another approach could be to use behat BDD framework for API testing.
+Another approach could be to use phpspec\behat BDD framework for API testing.
 Also, for better reporting, plugins can be used.
-Metadata import from HitHub Actions container can also be implemented as a better way to analyse test results.
+Metadata import from GitHub Actions container can also be implemented as a better way to analyse test results.

 ## How to run the tests
 GitHub: On code checkin, github actions pipeline will trigger and test results can be viewed from container logs.